Loop1 Group of Companies Trading Terms and Conditions

 Loop1 notifies Clients and Users about its privacy practices, including the purposes for which it collects and uses Personal Data, the types of Personal Data Loop1 collects, the types of third parties to which Loop1 discloses the Personal Data and the purposes for doing so, the rights and choices Clients and Users have for limiting the use and disclosure of their Personal Data, and how to contact Loop1 about its practices concerning Personal Data.

 Loop1 discloses Personal Data only to Third Parties that include web hosting, payment processors, data analytics, document collaboration services, communication, and survey who reasonably need to know such data.
 Such recipients must agree to abide by confidentiality obligations.
-All Third Parties receiving personal information must have a written confidentiality agreement in place between the Client and Third Party and Loop1 and Third Party that meets or exceeds Privacy Shield standards.
+All Third Parties receiving personal information must have a written confidentiality agreement in place between the Client and Third Party and Loop1 and Third Party.

 Loop1 may disclose Personal Data that our Clients and Users provide to our Service: